10 Huge Facts About King Kong

 5. King Kong was Among the first movies to Have a Completely Original Musical Score.

 Hailed as “the father of film composing,” Austrian-born Max Steiner, who had previously worked on Broadway musicals, was permitted by Cooper to compose a full-length musical score (at the director’s personal expense).
-Prior to Kong, cinematic musicians generally borrowed tracks from earlier recordings.
+Prior to King Kong, cinematic musicians generally borrowed tracks from earlier recordings.
 Steiner’s soundtrack includes character motifs and accompaniment designed to precisely mirror on-screen movement.
 Listen to the main title theme below.

-6. The scene of Kong attacking a train was added to prevent the film from taking up 13 reels.
+6. The scene of King Kong attacking a train was added to prevent the film from taking up 13 reels.

 According to film historian Rich Correll, “When they started doing the New York scenes, Cooper said ‘Because New York is so big, the ape should be bigger.’”
 So while Kong was depicted as being 18 feet tall on Skull Island during the movie’s first half, his “height” was scaled up to 24 feet during its urban climax.